ryantd42/NY-Legislative-Git/2023/S2712B-2023/bill.md

- following  collection of such surcharges, the collecting authority shall pay such money to the state comptroller to be deposited to  the  general fund;  PROVIDED,  HOWEVER, COMMENCING ON APRIL FIRST, TWO THOUSAND TWEN- TY-FIVE, FIFTY PERCENT OF SUCH SURCHARGE SHALL  BE  PAID  TO  THE  STATE COMPTROLLER  TO  BE  DEPOSITED  TO THE GENERAL FUND AND FIFTY PERCENT OF SUCH SURCHARGE SHALL BE PAID TO COUNTIES PURSUANT TO SUBDIVISION ONE  OF SECTION ELEVEN HUNDRED NINETY-SEVEN OF THIS CHAPTER AND SHALL BE USED BY EACH  SUCH COUNTY FOR PROGRAMS AND INITIATIVES SPECIFICALLY DESIGNED AND ESTABLISHED TO  REDUCE  THE  INCIDENCE  OF  DRUG-IMPAIRED  DRIVING;  AND PROVIDED  FURTHER,  COMMENCING  APRIL FIRST, TWO THOUSAND TWENTY-SIX AND EVERY FISCAL YEAR THEREAFTER, ONE  HUNDRED  PERCENT  OF  SUCH  SURCHARGE SHALL  BE PAID TO COUNTIES PURSUANT TO SUBDIVISION ONE OF SECTION ELEVEN HUNDRED NINETY-SEVEN OF THIS CHAPTER AND SHALL  BE  USED  BY  EACH  SUCH COUNTY  FOR  PROGRAMS  AND  INITIATIVES SPECIFICALLY DESIGNED AND ESTAB- LISHED TO REDUCE THE INCIDENCE OF DRUG-IMPAIRED DRIVING.
+ following  collection of such surcharges, the collecting authority shall pay such money to the state comptroller to be deposited to  the  general fund;  PROVIDED,  HOWEVER, COMMENCING ON APRIL FIRST, TWO THOUSAND TWEN- TY-FOUR, SUCH SURCHARGE SHALL BE PAID TO COUNTIES PURSUANT  TO  SUBDIVI- SION  ONE  OF  SECTION  ELEVEN  HUNDRED NINETY-SEVEN OF THIS CHAPTER AND SHALL BE USED BY EACH SUCH COUNTY FOR PROGRAMS AND  INITIATIVES  SPECIF- ICALLY DESIGNED AND ESTABLISHED TO REDUCE THE INCIDENCE OF DRUG-IMPAIRED DRIVING.
   §  5.
-The commissioner of motor vehicles shall annually certify to  the division  of  the  budget  that  all  program plans eligible for funding pursuant to this act are in  full  compliance  with  the  provisions  of section  1197  of  the  vehicle and traffic law establishing the special
+The commissioner of motor vehicles shall annually certify to the division of the budget that  all  program  plans  eligible  for  funding pursuant  to  this  act  are  in  full compliance with the provisions of section 1197 of the vehicle and traffic  law  establishing  the  special traffic options program for driving while intoxicated, the rules promul- gated  pursuant  to  15  NYCRR  172  relating  to  such  program and the provisions of this act.
- S. 2712  4

- traffic options program for driving while intoxicated, the rules promul- gated pursuant to  15  NYCRR  172  relating  to  such  program  and  the provisions of this act.
   § 6.
 This act shall take effect April 1, 2024.